UltrafastQO/UTBEQuantumWalk/README.md

 # UTBEQuantumWalk
 Model of an ultrafast time-bin encoding (UTBE) quantum walk using Strawberryfields (https://strawberryfields.readthedocs.io/).

+For details, see: K. Fenwick et al. https://arxiv.org/abs/2404.02238

 Requires packages numpy and strawberryfields.

-Reference: K. Fenwick et al. https://arxiv.org/abs/2404.02238

 ## How it works

-The UTBE quantum walk being simulated is a sequence of alpha-BBO crystals whose angle alternates between 0 deg and 45.

-As an example, consider the case of a 2-step walk.
+As an example, consider a 2-step quantum walk.
 The code implements the circuit shown below in Strawberryfields.

 <img src="graph.svg"/>